changeworld/azure-docs.ja-jp/articles/cloud-services/cloud-services-dotnet-diagnostics-applicationinsights.md

 <properties
-   pageTitle="Application Insights を使用したクラウド サービスのトラブルシューティング | Microsoft Azure" description="Application Insights を使用して Azure 診断データを処理することで、クラウド サービスの問題をトラブルシューティングする方法について説明します。"
-   services="cloud-services"
-   documentationCenter=".net"
-   authors="sbtron"
+   pageTitle="Troubleshoot Cloud Services using Application Insights | Microsoft Azure" description="Learn how to troubleshoot cloud service issues by using Application Insights to process data from Azure Diagnostics." services="cloud-services" documentationCenter=".net" authors="sbtron"